The Crucial Difference Between Urgent Care and Emergency Room

 Sarah J. · Austin, TX

-"While urgent care is great for many things, I did go once for what I thought was a bad sprain, and they ended up sending me to the ER for a suspected fracture.
-It was an extra step, but I appreciate that they recognized the need for more specialized imaging and didn't try to treat it beyond their scope.
-It highlights the importance of making the right initial call."
+"While urgent care is great for minor issues, I did once go for what I thought was a bad sprain, and they ended up referring me to the ER anyway for a more complex X-ray.
+It's a good starting point, but sometimes the ER is truly unavoidable for complex injuries."

 Frequently Asked Questions